slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life is not a problem to be solved but a reality to be experienced.' -- Soren Kierkegaard*

 <!--
+> *'Don’t argue your path with other people.
+Walk it.' -- Lazy Yogi*

-There’s a fable of a man stuck in a flood.
+- There’s a fable of a man stuck in a flood.
 Convinced that God is going to save him, he says no a passing canoe, boat, and helicopter that offer to help.
 He dies, and in heaven asks God why He didn’t save him.
 God says, “I sent you a canoe, a boat, and a helicopter!”
 That’s why you need to re-evaluate your old dreams to see if new means have come along.
 Don’t let the details distract you from your goal.
 - To Improve Your Life, You First First Become Uncomfortable If you want to improve the quality of your life, then start by improving your tolerance for risk and adversity.
 Because almost everything that you want is on the other side of the uncomfortable and the scary.
 - there's a price for it always. everything is an exchange. you can achieve everything but there is a price. people don't achieve anything because they are not willing to sacrifice. everything is a trade.
 - the talent to change your life
 - Instead of trying to point yourself in the right direction, admit you have no idea what the right direction is, and try instead to be super sensitive to the winds of change.It's ok to have working hypotheses, even though they may constrain you a bit, because they also motivate you.
 Especially if they become well enough known that people start to identify them with you.
 You have to be extra skeptical about things you want to believe, and once a hypothesis starts to be identified with you, it will almost certainly start to be in that category.
 - Passion is made not found.